 Lord.
 I remember, as a child and adolescent, Cliff Richard being the quintessentially British pop star.
 Better (and bigger) than the Beatles.
 He never really made it in the States, where his closest brush with fame came in the mid-1970s with something called "Devil Woman."
 Not really one of my faves, as I wasn't sure… Continue reading Triangulations (Apologies to Sir Cliff Richard)

 It’s true that I haven’t been able to find a single source pointing me to the place where the putative author of today’s quote said exactly these words, even in translation (perhaps someone could help me out).
 But they are widely attributed to St. Augustine, and certainly embody the spirit of his Easter Reflections, an… Continue reading “We are an Easter People, and Alleluia is our song!”

-As most of you know, I’m British.
+As some of you know, I’m British.
 And as such, I generally try to keep a pretty stiff upper lip about things.
 Not to whine unduly.
-And when I do whine, I try to whine at the person or people who are at the root of my dissatisfaction or unhappiness, or in the case of… Continue reading Ave Atque Vale, Thou Bleak Midwinter of My Discontent!
+And when I do whine, I try to whine directly at the person or people who are at the root of my dissatisfaction or unhappiness, or in the case… Continue reading Ave Atque Vale, Thou Bleak Midwinter of My Discontent!